RohanDisa/agentic_email_assistant/Readme.md

 ## 🚀 Features

-- ✅ **Extract Todos from Emails** – Automatically identifies and organizes actionable tasks from incoming messages.
+- ✅ **Extract Todos from Emails**
+  Automatically scans incoming emails to identify actionable tasks such as deadlines, meetings, or follow-ups.
+  This eliminates the need for manual task tracking and helps users stay organized directly from their inbox.

-- 📬 **Smart Reply Generator** – Detects when an email requires a response and drafts context-aware replies.
+- 📬 **Smart Reply Generator**
+  Determines whether an email requires a reply and, if so, drafts a contextually relevant and professional response.
+  This feature saves time by handling routine replies and ensures consistent communication tone.

-- ✍️ **AI-Powered Email Composer** – Write professional emails by conversing directly with a large language model.
+- ✍️ **AI-Powered Email Composer**
-- 🔍 **Inbox Q&A** – Ask natural language questions about your inbox instead of manually searching (e.g., *“What meetings do I have tomorrow?”*).
+  Allows users to draft new emails by conversing with the LLM in natural language.
+  Instead of struggling to phrase a message, users can describe their intent (e.g., *“Write a polite follow-up about yesterday’s meeting”*) and receive a polished email instantly.

+- 🔍 **Inbox Q&A**
+  Provides a conversational interface to query the inbox using plain English.
+  For example:
+  - *“Show me all emails from my advisor last week.”*
+  - *“What meetings are scheduled tomorrow?”*
+  - *“Summarize unread emails from today.”*
+  This reduces time spent searching manually and makes email management more intuitive.

 ---